 Palermo is one of the most beautiful and charming cities in Italy.
 Being deep south, in the Sicilian capital you will also find much warmer weather than in cities like Florence and Venice.

 Here, you will have a cultural type of holiday and you can visit the major landmarks, churches, palaces, and museums.
-When it’s not raining, I suggest you enjoy long walks around the city’s streets and obviously tucking into the delicious Sicilian cuisine.
+When it’s not raining, I suggest you enjoy long walks around the city’s streets and obviously tuck into the delicious Sicilian cuisine.

 What to book ahead for Italy in February